sudoyashi/Joshis-Garage/_posts/2023-01-25-makeyourowndecal.markdown

 It sounds as dreadful as it is.

-Cutting by hand with a rule and razor is pretty straightforward but it gets VERY tedious around curves (such as 2, S, and C).
-To get around curves, you can make a stencil or be very patient cutting them by hand.
-I have done cuts by hand before but I don't miss them.

-To get a decent cut, print and cut out a stencil with a thicker stock of paper.
+Cutting by hand with a rule and razor is straightforward, use a stencil and cut out your characters.
+Without a stencil, curved figures such as 2, S, and C would be unnecessarily difficult.
+Print and cut out a stencil with thicker paper like cardstock.
 Better yet, if you have a wood or other hard material stencil, use that to trace and cut your numbers.
 A sharp blade and hard stencil will make this a lot easier.

 ## Conclusion

-Making your own decals doesn't have to be hard.

-When you're in the position that you need something, you're going to get it done.
-Whether you did get a Cricut or have a razor and lots of patience, you can get it done.
+Make simple decals.
+Don't go artistic.

 I needed race decals and figured I have the experience to do it myself.
-Most people probably won't have a background in graphic design, printing, and technical skill, but you can always learn.

-Most people are miraculously capable when it comes time to do so.
-Or maybe I believe in people too much, haha.
+If you haven't used graphic design tools before, this can be daunting.
+Put in the time and watch a few tutorials on basic graphic design tools.

+If you don't have Adobe tools, use GIMP.
+It's a free alternative to Photoshop.
+Don't know how to use design tools?
+Watch some tutorials and in a few hours, you can certainly churn out something half-decent!
 Regardless of the circumstance, I believe that you'll find a way to DIY this in no time.
 Good luck!